The Snub 24-cell

 For clarity, we omit the cells that we've seen in the northern hemisphere.

-These icosahedral cells appear flattened into hexagons, because they are being viewed from a 90° angle.
+These icosahedral cells appear flattened into hexagons, because they are seen at a 90° angle.
 In reality, they are perfectly regular icosahedra.

 Surrounding the hexagonal images of these icosahedra are rings of triangles; 24 of these triangles are the images of 24 tetrahedra which share a face with one of these icosahedra:

 Note that the shared edge between the triangular images of these tetrahedra and the hexagonal images of the icosahedra is actually a triangular face.
-It has been foreshortened into an edge because it is being viewed from a 90° angle.
+It has been foreshortened into an edge because it is seen at a 90° angle.

 Twelve of the remaining gaps are images of the second class of tetrahedra, which do not share a face with the icosahedra, but only with other tetrahedra.
 These are shown next: